 Owners – Zarpara Vineyard

 Tilly joined the crew as a "walk on" on July 14, 2012.
 July 14 is Bastille Day so we aptly named her Tilly.
 We don't know where she came from, but we're sure happy to have her here.
 She earns her keep as the tasting room greeter by day.
-At night, she is transformed into an avid skunker, another profession she takes very seriously, never happy until she gets the full facial effect (and a bath the next day)!
+At night, she is transformed into an avid skunker, trying her best to avoid getting sprayed because that just leads to a bath!

 The vineyard is tucked under the Dos Cabezas Mountains in Cochise County in southeastern Arizona, in an area called the Willcox Bench.